Jiayi666/Jiayi666.github.io/_posts/2018-12-26-ros-tutorial-note.md

 &nbsp;&nbsp;&nbsp;&nbsp;[This tutorial](http://wiki.ros.org/ROS/Tutorials/CreatingPackage) here explains all files related to build and install a ROS package line by line including the `package.xml` and `CMakeList.txt` file.
 Reach to this tutorial for how to edit these files for building and installing ROS packages.

+### Ros Communication System

+#### ROS Topic

+&nbsp;&nbsp;&nbsp;&nbsp;ROS system is organized as an distributed operating system.
+It also contains the publish / subscribe paradigms.
+In ROS, the communication between nodes are not by direct message sending but by publish the information to a topic and the subscribers will know it.
+This may be better for asynchronous communication in ROS.
+For command about ROS topic, you can check [here](http://wiki.ros.org/ROS/Tutorials/UnderstandingTopics).

+#### ROS Message

+&nbsp;&nbsp;&nbsp;&nbsp;ROS message is the **actual messages** being passed by ROS topics.
+The publisher will `pub` ROS messages to the topic.
+Different ROS message have different `type` and most of the type is defined specifically for this topic.
+To check the type of a ROS message and publish ROS message, see [this tutorial](http://wiki.ros.org/ROS/Tutorials/UnderstandingTopics).